-The Great America trip is planned for students who meet the following guidelines:
+The 8th grade reward trip is planned for students who meet the following guidelines:

-Academic: Students must be academically eligible at the 12 week progress grade of the second semester.
-That includes a 2.0 GPA, and no more than 1 "F" grade.
+Academic: Students must be academically eligible with a cumulative GPA of 2.0 by the 12 week progress grade of the second semester.

-Attendance: Enrolled at SJHS 6 weeks prior to the trip, unless approval is gained through administration.
+Attendance: Enrolled at SJHS 6 weeks prior to the trip and maintain satisfactory attendance, unless approval is gained through administration.